joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/28/crosswords/connections-companion-1144.html

 **As U.S. Pauses Strikes, Iran Is No Rush to Resume Cease-Fire Talks**\
-`Amid a reprieve in the fighting, Iran’s leaders are betting that they can endure more pain than President Trump and have leverage over the Strait of Hormuz, analysts say.`\
+`Amid a reprieve in the fighting, Iran’s leaders are betting that they can endure more pain than President Trump can, and they have leverage over the Strait of Hormuz, analysts say.`\
 https://www.nytimes.com/2026/07/28/world/middleeast/iran-war-us-trump.html

 **Map: 6.8-Magnitude Earthquake Shakes Japan**\